anmolitor/protoc-gen-elm/README.md

 - Each `message` and `enum` generates `encode[name]` and `decode[name]` functions, which integrate seamlessly with elm-protocol-buffers
 - Each `message` and `enum` generates a `default[name]` function, which sets the defaults as seen in the table above
 - `enum`s and `oneof`s generate `fromInternal[name]` and `toInternal[name]` functions.
 These are needed for use inside of other messages (you will see why in the section "Module Nesting")
+- For serialization, using `toInternal[name]` can be skipped by using lowercase enum constructor functions.
+I.e. for an ADT constructor `MyCons` of a data type `MyDataType` a function `myCons` is generated, which is equivalent to `MyCons >> toInternalMyDataType`.

 ### Module Nesting